 Since then, the centralized finance (CeFi) firm has been slapped with a class action lawsuit alleging it operated as a Ponzi scheme.
 California’s Department of Financial Protection and Innovation (DFPI) also issued Celsius a desist and refrain order over claims that the company violated the local Corporation Code.

-At time of writing, Celsius Network is down 12.78% on the day and is trading for $2.63.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+At time of writing, Celsius Network is down 12.78% on the day and is trading for $2.63.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action